libp2p/specs/pubsub/gossipsub/partial-messages.md

 If a peer supports partial messages on a topic but did not request them, a node MUST omit the `partialMessage` field of the `PartialMessagesExtension` message when sending a message to this peer.
 In other words, it MUST NOT send this peer encoded partialMessage data since it did not request it.
+A node that receives a `partialMessage` field for a topic it did not request partial messages on SHOULD downscore the sending peer, unless the peer could have sent the message before it processed the node's latest `SubOpts` for that topic.

 If a node does not support the partial message extension, it MUST ignore the `requestPartial` and `supportsPartial` fields.
 This is the default behavior of